n3wt0n/AzureWebAppSSLManager/README.md

 az ad sp create-for-rbac
 ```

-You need to have enough privileges in your Azure AAD to be able to succesfully create a Service Principal.
+You need to have enough privileges in your Azure AAD to be able to successfully create a Service Principal.

 Visit the [Azure Docs page](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest) for more information about Azure Service Principals creation.